App360Sprint/static-files/description.md

-{{WallCandy}} - Unique Amoled, HD Wallpapers, 4K Wallpaper with Auto Changer is a free app that contains a number of unique handpicked collections.
+WallQ - Wallpapers & HD Backgrounds
+WallQ - 4K Wallpapers

+WallQ offers a unique collection of wallpapers themed around a variety of themes: photos, 4, black, amoled, anime wallpapers, dark wallpapers, cats, space, manga, abstract, funny, colorful.. etc.
- There are more than 10000+ unique backgrounds and stock wallpapers for your phone.
+Over 10000+ unique backgrounds and stock wallpapers.
+We offer backgrounds for all tastes and moods!

 If you apply Dark, Black Wallpaper on Amoled Display, Your display will produce less light.
 This will help save battery power, squeezing more battery life out of your device.